 - Place a layer of noodles across the top of the sauce slightly overlapping the edges.

-Step 1 and 2: Begin with a Layer of Sauce then Noodles
+Step 1 and 2: Layer Sauce, Then Noodles

 Step 3: Spoon on the Cheese Mixture

-Step 4: Sauce Goes on top of the Cheese Mixture
+Step 4: Sauce Goes on Top of Cheese

-Step 5: End with the Sauce and a Sprinkling of Shredded Cheese
+Step 5: End With Sauce and a Sprinkling of Shredded Cheese

 Instructions for Baking the Casserole